polyphony-chat/docs/SPECIFICATION.md

 Identity certificates defined in sections [#7.
 Keys and signatures](#7-keys-and-signatures) and [#7.1 Home server signed certificates for public client identity keys (ID-Cert)](#71-home-server-signed-certificates-for-public-client-identity-keys-id-cert) are employed to sign messages that the user sends to other servers.

-!!! note "Using one identity for multiple polyproto-core implementations"
+!!! note "Using one identity for multiple polyproto implementations"

-    A user can choose to use the same identity for multiple polyproto-core implementations.
+    A user can choose to use the same identity for multiple polyproto implementations.
 If section [4.1.3](#413-authenticating-on-a-foreign-server) is implemented correctly, this should not be a problem.

 !!! info